Find Relief with Effective Dermatitis Treatment in Westerville at the Center for Surgical Dermatology

 What is Dermatitis?

-Dermatitis is a broad category, generally characterized by skin irritation.
-Dermatitis has many causes and can occur in many forms, such as skin that is itchy, dry, reddened, swollen, flakey, or even blistered.
+Dermatitis is a general term for conditions of the skin characterized by inflammation and irritation.
+Dermatitis has many causes and can occur in many forms, such as skin that is itchy, dry, red, swollen, flakey, or even blistered.

-Atopic dermatitis also has a genetic component and can be exacerbated by stress and environmental triggers.
-Additionally, certain foods can be associated with atopic dermatitis flare-ups, including eggs, dairy, nuts, soy products, citrus fruits, and wheat/gluten products.
+Atopic dermatitis, which is more commonly known as eczema, has a genetic component and can be exacerbated by stress and environmental triggers.
+Occasionally, certain foods can be associated with atopic dermatitis flare-ups, including eggs, dairy, nuts, soy products, citrus fruits, and wheat/gluten products.